JasoFal/CapstoneProposal/capstone-proposal.md

 * Add reCaptcha to account creation
 * password reset

-Stretch Goals

-* Spin up an SQL server

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-Tailwind
-reCaptcha Javascript Api
+* reCaptcha Javascript Api
-MailerSend Api
+* MailerSend Api

 Is there anything else you'd like your instructor to know?